Salvaged Vehicles in Hawaii

 A salvage vehicle is a car that will cost more than its value to fix.
 This is what insurance companies call "totaled."
 Some vehicles actually look totaled: crushed beyond recognition.
 Others appear to be fine, but have some serious internal or structural issues that would cause a year's salary to rectify.

 Usually, your insurance company issues a settlement and takes the vehicle.
 Sometimes, though, people wish to keep their salvaged vehicles instead.

 If for some reason the vehicle stays with you and does not go to the insurance company, you have a few options.
-The insurance company, however, will notify the state within 10 days that the vehicle was judged totaled and that you chose to not accept a settlement.
+The insurance company, however, will notify the state that the vehicle was judged totaled and that you chose to not accept a settlement.
 This puts the onus on you to make sure you take the proper measures with the vehicle.

 One option is to sign the vehicle over to the county as junked.

 The County of Hawaii and the City and County of Honolulu both provide the necessary forms online.
 You will have to visit a satellite city hall office on Maui or Kauai to pick up their forms.
 In some cases, the county will even come pick up the junker.